AshyLarryM/Cruxlog.io-Rock-Climbing-Trainer-React-Native-Frontend/README.md

 ## Acknowledgments

-- Inspired by the climbing community.
+- Inspired by the climbing community and Kaya
 - Built with the support of modern tools like React Native, Redux, and Expo Router.